-Approximately 1.2 million people in the United States had HIV as of 2018, according to the
+Just under 1.2 million people in the United States acquired HIV as of 2019, according to the

 Here’s a look at why MSM have a higher risk of contracting HIV, as well as steps to prevent transmission.

-HIV can be transmitted from person to person through contact with virus-containing:
+HIV can be transmitted through contact with virus-containing:

 - semen (including pre-seminal fluids, also known as “pre-ejaculate” or “pre-cum”)